 The Green Revolution and Its Social Consequences

 The Green Revolution (mid-1960s) introduced High-Yielding Variety (HYV) seeds, chemical fertilisers, irrigation, and pesticides — the "package approach."
-Mexico's Norman Borlaug won the Nobel Peace Prize (1970) for wheat varieties that transformed Punjab.
+American agronomist Norman Borlaug won the Nobel Peace Prize (1970) for wheat varieties developed at CIMMYT, Mexico, that transformed Punjab.

 Production gains were real but socially uneven: